 1. One form of non-expired, government-issued, photo (If the identification you present does not contain a photograph of you, as you look on the test day, you will not be allowed to sit ISAT).
 Ensure that the names on your ID are displayed the same way they are displayed on your test record, and that the IDs have a current signature.

 2. A small erasable whiteboard and whiteboard maker OR two (2) A4 pieces of blank scrap paper and two (2) pens.
-You will be asked to rip up your scrap paper at the end of your test sitting.
+You will be asked to rip up your scrap paper or wipe clean your whiteboard at the end of your test sitting.

 3. A clear water bottle (no labels attached)